richardatval/www.yesproject.org/what-you-can-do/get-creative.md

 ### When can I get started?

-Get Creative sessions run every Friday 1pm - 4pm at Soft Touch Arts on New Walk, Leicester.
+Get Creative sessions run every Friday 1pm - 4pm at Soft Touch Arts located on New Walk, Leicester.
 [Get in touch](https://www.yesproject.org/get-started/) if you'd like to attend a session and we’ll tell you more.

 ### About Soft Touch Arts